Felicia (plant): Anhebecarpaea

 The three species belonging to the section Anhebecarpaea are erect shrublets with overlapping, initially hairy leaves, large heads with hairless purplish ligulate florets and yellow disc florets, set at the tip of the stems in umbel-like inflorescences.
-The pappus bristles are all equal in length, firm, indehiscent and are set with many teeth, and the cypselas are yellow- to red-brown, those belonging to the ligulate florets hairless, those of the disc florets with short bristles.
+The pappus bristles are all equal in length, firm, indehiscent and are set with many teeth, and the cypselas are yellow- to red-brown.
+Those belonging to the ligulate florets are hairless and those of the disc florets have short bristles.
 The three species are endemic to coastal areas of the Western and Eastern Cape.

 Dracontium

 Species assigned to the section Dracontium are erect perennial herbs, with large leaves in a rosette at ground level and smaller bracts along a not or rarely shyly branched stem that carries one to four large heads with blue ligulate florets and yellow disc florets that are encircled by an involucre consisting of three whorls of approximately equal sized bracts.
-The cypselas are brown, topped with one row of firm indehyscent pappus hairs and covered in short hairs.
+The cypselas are brown, topped with one row of firm indehiscent pappus hairs and covered in short hairs.
 There are four species that are all restricted to the Drakensberg Mountains.

 Felicia

-The taxa in the section Felicia may be woody shrublets or annual herb, nearly always with fully alternately set, thin to succulent, mostly narrow, variably hairy leaves, and many to few heads, always with ligulate florets, that are purple to white or seldom yellow, and yellow disc florets that may turn reddish when aging, each head encircled by an involucre of three to four whorls of overlapping bracts with resin ducts, the outer bracts clearly smaller.
-Short triangular style braches entirely set with papillae.
-Cypselas crowned with one row of soft, equal length, more or less dehyscent pappus hairs, and its surface initially with very short hairs, later often without.
+The taxa in the section Felicia may be woody shrublets or annual herbs, almost always with fully alternately set, thin to succulent, mostly narrow, variably hairy leaves, and many to few heads, always with ligulate florets, that are purple to white or seldom yellow, and yellow disc florets that may turn reddish when aging, each head encircled by an involucre of three to four whorls of overlapping bracts with resin ducts, the outer bracts clearly smaller.
+Short, triangular style braches are entirely set with papillae.
+Cypselas are crowned with one row of soft, equal length, more or less dehiscent pappus hairs, and its surface initially has very short hairs, later often without.
 The twenty eight species and several subspecies occur in southern Africa, but are concentrated in the south-western Cape.

 Lignofelicia

 The taxa that are included in the section Lignofelicia are erect, richly branching shrublets or low shrubs, with more or less succulent, mostly hairless (rarely set with simple hairs or glandular hairs), though always with a tuft of wooly hairs in the axils.
 Branches carry many small heads in the axils and at their tips, which consist of violet ligulate florets, or these may rarely be absent, and yellow disc florets, which may turn reddish with age.
 These are encircled by an involucre of four whorls of bracts containing resin ducts, the outer ones smallest.
-The relatively large cypselas are crowned with a row of indehyscent teethed hairs of unequal length, and carry long silky hair on their surface.
+The relatively large cypselas are crowned with a row of indehiscent teethed hairs of unequal length, and carry long silky hair on their surface.
 Most of the fifteen species occur in the south and southwestern Cape, few occur in other parts of South Africa, and one also occurs in Namibia.